aztfmod/landingzone_aks/examples/aks/101-single-cluster/README.md

 Deploys a Single AKS cluster in a VNET

-## Deploying this landing zone

-Those are the minimum steps to allow a single devops engineer.

-If the subscription is shared across multiple devops engineer is it recommended each devops engineer use their own launchpad to avoid any conflicts between devops engineers.
-This can be achieved by setting a specific environment variable value.
-In the following script we use the environment value of "asia".

-Note - the script bellow is not covering a shared environment multiple devops engineer can get access and collaborate (coming later)

 ### 1. Rover login, Environment & example set
 Ensure the below is set prior to apply or destroy.
 ```bash